 Dempsey’s observation, a familiar experience for most of us who will be flipping the pans today, came in response to a question posed on Twitter.
 The responses flowed in; we take Shrove Tuesday and its pancake ritual seriously here.

-PR consultant Sonia Harris Pope (@SoniaHarrisPR), who decreed last Saturday and Sunday to be Shrove Weekend, with pancakes on the stove both days, also has a dedicated pancake pan.
-“My crepe pan is in my top 10 most prized kitchen possessions.”
+PR consultant Sonia Harris Pope also has a dedicated pancake pan.
+"My crepe pan is in my top 10 most prized kitchen possessions."

 The consensus seems to be that we are too impatient to wait for the pan to heat up sufficiently before pouting in the first splash of batter.
 So give it time, and melt a little knob of butter in the pan just before you pour.
 But don’t let it burn.

-Lots of us are planning on eating pancakes more than once today.
-Patrick Hanlon and Russell Alford (@GastroGays) are planning to have their version of crispy pancakes and some fluffy, sweet ricotta ones too.
-You’ll find the recipe for their take on the Findus frozen favourite here.
+Some of us eat pancakes more than once on Shrove Tuesday.
+Patrick Hanlon and Russell Alford have eaten their version of crispy pancakes and some fluffy, sweet ricotta ones on the same day too.
+You'll find the recipe for their take on the Findus frozen favourite here.

-Food writer Lisa Cope (@lisakatiecope) is also taking a savoury route, with her family’s favourite stuffed crepes.
-“We tend to wing it, but basically fry onion and mushroom in butter, add flour to make a roux, then milk to make a sauce, maybe bay, saffron, then cheese, then fold in ham or bacon.
-Stuff the crepes with the sauce, roll up and gorge, with more sauce and grated cheese on top.”
+Food writer Lisa Cope takes a savoury route, with her family's favourite stuffed crepes.
+"We tend to wing it, but basically fry onion and mushroom in butter, add flour to make a roux, then milk to make a sauce, maybe bay, saffron, then cheese, then fold in ham or bacon.
+Stuff the crepes with the sauce, roll up and gorge, with more sauce and grated cheese on top."

 KATIA VALADEAU’S BEER BATTER CREPES